2024 Qatar Grand Prix

 The 2024 Qatar Grand Prix (officially known as the Formula 1 Qatar Airways Qatar Grand Prix 2024) was a Formula One motor race held on 1 December 2024 at the Lusail International Circuit in Lusail, Qatar.
 It was the twenty-third and penultimate round of the 2024 Formula One World Championship and the sixth and final Grand Prix weekend of the season to utilise the sprint format.

 Lando Norris of McLaren took pole position for the sprint event, and then ceded position to his teammate Oscar Piastri in the closing lap of the sprint.
-Piastri won his second sprint race ahead of Norris and George Russell of Mercedes; the latter took pole position for the main race after Max Verstappen of Red Bull Racing, who set the fastest time in qualifying, was demoted a position due to driving slowly during qualifying.
+Piastri won his second sprint race ahead of Norris and George Russell of Mercedes.
+Russell took pole position for the main race after Max Verstappen of Red Bull Racing, who set the fastest time in qualifying, was demoted a position due to driving slowly during qualifying.
 Despite the penalty, Verstappen went on to win the race ahead of Ferrari's Charles Leclerc and Piastri.
-This was the last race where the fastest lap point was awarded to a top 10 finisher after being reintroduced for the 2019 season.
+This was the last race where the fastest lap point was awarded after being reintroduced for the 2019 season.

+Despite Verstappen winning the Grand Prix, Red Bull were mathematically eliminated from championship contention, leaving McLaren and Ferrari as the remaining title contenders heading into the final round in Abu Dhabi, with McLaren leading on 640 points, 21 ahead of Ferrari as 44 points to score.
+McLaren needed 22 points in the final race to win their first Constructors' title since (in case that Ferrari would fail to set the fastest lap).